nikhil-nuCS/NUWildHack-StockBasket/README.md

 ## Problem Statement

 When retail customers enter the stock investment and trading world, they face many problems in researching and finding the right investing strategy for themselves.
-However, after Coronavirus, people have realized the importance of financial stability.
+Moreover, given the recent evets, people have realized the importance of financial stability.

 ## Our Solution